-And, while techniques can vary significantly, many of them will have you arrive at the exact same place in terms of doneness and yolk consistency.
+And, while techniques can vary significantly, many of them will have you arriving at the exact same place in terms of doneness and yolk consistency.

 If you have a method you swear by, stick to it!

-Then I take the eggs out and place directly into an ice bath which stops the cooking (in a pinch you can also run them under cold water).
+- Then take the eggs out and place directly into an ice bath – which stops the cooking process.
+In a pinch you can also run them under cold water.

-Take the shell off and into the marinade they go.
+- Take the shell off and place into the marinade.

 Overall, the result is a ramen egg that holds up when I stick it in hot soup.
-You see, while an overdone yolk is chalky, I also don’t want my yolk to disappear as soon as it hits the soup.
+You see, an overdone yolk is chalky.
+And an underdone yolk will disappear as soon as it hits the soup.

 I’m totally aiming for the middle ground: an egg yolk that holds up, yet still delivers on the soft, creaminess I’m craving.